Taco Bell Black Beans & Rice

 The seasoned rice is also a certified vegan menu item.
 It’s made with the following four main ingredients:

-• The Seasoning includes maltodextrin, salt, natural flavors, tomato powder, sugar, garlic powder, spices, onion, tomato, red and green bell peppers, citric acid, paprika, onion powder, paprika, disodium guanylate and inosinate, and torula yeast.
+• Rice Seasoning contains maltodextrin, salt, natural flavors, tomato powder, sugar, garlic powder, spices, onion, tomato, red and green bell peppers, citric acid, paprika, onion powder, paprika, disodium guanylate and inosinate, and torula yeast.

 What is Maltodextrin?

-Maltodextrin – used in Taco Bell’s Seasoned Rice – is a class of processed polysaccharides (which are carbohydrates) derived from rice, wheat, corn or potato starch.
-The manufactured powder is used in a variety of foods to improve flavor, as a thickener, and to increase shelf life.
+Maltodextrin – used in Taco Bell’s Seasoned Rice – is a class of processed polysaccharides (carbohydrates) derived from rice, wheat, corn or potato starch.
+It’s used to improve flavor, as a thickener, and to increase shelf life of foods.

 • U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Dietary Guidelines for Americans, 2020-2025.
 9th Edition.
 December 2020.
 Available at DietaryGuidelines.gov.